teofiloxyz/precious-metals-price/README.md

 *For more details about this section, check the respective [Notebook](/notebooks/7.2_AG_ARIMA.ipynb).*

+<br> <!-- Line break -->

 ### Conclusions
 - Gold YoY real returns are much higher than anticipated.
 - Although silver YoY returns initially appeared higher than gold's, deeper analysis shows gold as the best-performing metal.
 - Both metals are highly correlated, as expected, with silver being twice as volatile.
-- ARIMA models use historical data to forecast future events, assuming past values impact future values.
-However, past performance is not a guaranteed indicator of future results, and these models cannot predict unpredictable events like market crashes or natural disasters.
-- Gold is not a perfect inflation hedge, as shown by its correlation with the CPI.
-The metal's real historical value has significant valleys, as well as notable volatility.
-However, if held for at least 30 years, gold can indeed serve as an inflation hedge or even provide real returns.
-This is not the case for silver, which is much less likely to be an inflation hedge.
+- Gold is an imperfect inflation hedge, evidenced by its low correlation with the CPI and its significant real value fluctuations.
+However, if held for at least 30 years, gold can hedge against inflation or even provide real returns.
+Silver is much less likely to serve as an inflation hedge.
+- ARIMA models use historical data to forecast future events, assuming past values impact future ones.
+However, past performance doesn't guarantee future results.
+These models can't predict unpredictable events like market crashes or natural disasters.
-- According to the Lindy effect, gold (and to a lesser degree, silver) will continue to be what they have always been: safe havens.
+- According to the Lindy effect, gold (and to a lesser degree, silver) will continue to be what they've always been: safe havens.

 ## Disclaimer